Sustainability Calendar, 2025 milestones for the sustainable development

-That is precisely why, and because of the impact that giving visibility to certain issues for at least one day a year has, we have created this Sustainability Calendar, which acts as an essential agenda for 2024, where we list the most significant international or world days for the sustainable development of the planet.
+To highlight the importance of dedicating at least one day a year to raising awareness of pressing global issues, we have created a Sustainability Calendar: an essential guide for 2025 that brings together the most significant international and world days for the sustainable development of the planet.

 Click on the image to see the Sustainability Calendar: